wandumi/localisation/README.md

                     ];

 -When the file is created and the structure is done __like above__, the translation of words starts, for example.
 On my home page there is a register and login on my navigation bar, The words to be translated are the __keys__ and the translated word is the value.
-The pantuation of the words is very important when doing localisation, if the word `name` is different from `Name`.
-So take note.
+The pantuation of the words is very important when doing localisation, so the word `name` is different from `Name`.

                 <?php